EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 ##### Clean up

-Clean up the resources by using `pulumi destroy`
+Clean up the resources by using `pulumi destroy`:

 ```shell
 $ pulumi destroy